Shuang-Shu/Simple-DB/lab4.md

 the transaction, including releasing any locks that the transaction held.

 At this point, your code should pass the `TransactionTest` unit test and the `AbortEvictionTest` system test.
-You may find the `TransactionTest` system test illustrative, but it will likely fail until you complete the next exercise.
+You may find the `AbortEvictionTest` system test illustrative, but it will likely fail until you complete the next exercise.

 ###  2.8.
 Deadlocks and Aborts